The customs offices in Madrid push for the access of SMEs to the status of Authorised Economic Operator (AEO) after the WTO agreement in Bali

 After obtaining AEO status, these operators are considered safe and reliable operators for the rest of the members of the merchandise logistics chain (manufacturers, exporters, shippers, transporters, customs representatives, warehousers and importers) throughout the EU. and in the territories that have the mutual recognition mechanism of the respective OAS.

-The advantages offered to operators by being an AEO include the reduction of physical and documentary controls in Customs and the simplification of customs declarations and procedures, as well as various indirect benefits that result in an improvement in the operator's competitiveness.
+The advantages offered to operators by being an AEO include the reduction of physical and documentary controls at Customs and the simplification of customs declarations and procedures, as well as various indirect benefits that result in an improvement in the operator's competitiveness.